 The Users - Create user app renders a frontend account‑creation form and sends a confirmation email with a link to complete activation (typically on a Set password page).
-It supports anonymous self‑sign‑up and authenticated administrators creating users on behalf of others.
+It supports both anonymous self‑sign‑up and authenticated administrators creating users on behalf of others.

 When the app runs it will render a create account form.
 On submit, the module either renders a result in the same template or redirects to the configured Redirect after submission page.

-The app has further two creation flows:
+The app has two distinct user creation flows:

 - Anonymous self‑sign‑up: No one is logged in.
 The new user’s